 A section outlined in “Smarter Faster Better”, Duhigg discusses how residents of elderly living facilities that buck the system tend to outlive their neighbors.

 It’s been said that a life without purpose is a life not worth living.
-And we know that people that “have something to live for” tend to live longer, fuller lives.
+Through many studies, we know that people that “have something to live for” tend to live longer, fuller lives.

 In the book, Duhigg discusses how patients that “build” their own meals by trading with others and find a way to rearrange their rooms, though the furniture is bolted down, tend to stick around longer.